ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 ### Summary of steps

-1. Add your target to `targets.json`
+1. Add your target to `targets.json`.
-   1. Identify the your target’s features.
+   1. Identify your target’s features.
    1. Identify any existing parent targets.
    1. Identify macros required for your target's compilation.
    1. Identify supported compilers and the Mbed OS release version.